Skip to main content

 Credentials

 The type of access control credentials used in a keyless entry system for commercial buildings will depend on the system itself.
-Key cards and fobs are some of the most common credentials used with keyless door entry systems.
-PIN access codes, passwords, biometrics and mobile apps can also be used as authentication methods.
-The main benefit of keyless door entry security systems for business is that access codes can be easily changed, if needed.
-More advanced biometric access control credentials, such as fingerprints or retinas, are unique to each individual, offering a higher level of security.
+Key cards and fobs are some of the most common credentials used with these systems.
+PIN codes, passwords, biometrics and mobile apps can also be used as authentication methods.

 Exit devices

 One drawback of keyless door entry in commercial and office buildings is the potential inability for users to exit during an emergency.
-To mitigate this issue, building codes usually require businesses to invest in exit devices that provide an emergency override for keyless commercial door locks.
+To mitigate this issue, building codes usually require businesses to invest in exit devices that provide an emergency override for keyless door locks.

 Local building codes specify the requirements for exit devices, including their placement.
 These devices are typically installed inside doors to ensure a quick exit in emergencies.